christiankreidl/cmk-apcupsd/README.md

 * input, output and battery voltage level
 * remaining runtime on battery

-Avaliable checks are dependet on which model of ups you have.
-Package was tested on APC Smart-UPS 2200 RM.
+Available checks are dependent on which model UPS you have.
+Package was tested on APC Smart-UPS 2200 RM and Smart-UPS 1500.

 Requirements